Authorization using Role-Based Access Control¶

 Confluent Platform components that have a REST endpoint (such as Schema Registry and Confluent Control Center), don’t support using a principal derived from mTLS authentication when using RBAC.
-So if you relied on SSL certificate authentication across Confluent Platform before configuring RBAC, when using RBAC you must also provide HTTP Basic Auth credentials (such as LDAP user) to authenticate against other components or REST API endpoints.
+So if you relied on TLS/SSL certificate authentication across Confluent Platform before configuring RBAC, when using RBAC you must also provide HTTP Basic Auth credentials (such as LDAP user) to authenticate against other components or REST API endpoints.

 HTTP Basic Auth presents login credentials to other Confluent Platform components and the

 component uses those credentials to get an OAuth